Complementary and Alternative Therapies for Skin Health

 Anti-Inflammatory Eating

-Diet can play a supporting role in managing inflammation.
+Diet plays a supporting role in managing inflammation.
 A few helpful principles:

-• Focus on — Antioxidant-rich berries, oily fish like salmon and mackerel, flaxseeds, walnuts, dark leafy greens, dark chocolate (70%+ cocoa), whole grains, avocados, broccoli, and sweet potatoes.
+• Focus on: Antioxidant-rich berries, oily fish like salmon and mackerel, flaxseeds, walnuts, dark leafy greens, dark chocolate (70% or higher cocoa), whole grains, avocados, broccoli, and sweet potatoes.

 Curious about which complementary therapies might work best for your specific situation?
 Your Zest care team is happy to talk through the options and help you build an integrated approach.
 Reach out anytime through your portal.